reduxjs/react-redux/docs/api/Provider.md

 Since any React component in a React Redux app can be connected, most applications will render a `<Provider>` at the top level, with the entire app’s component tree inside of it.

-Normally, you can’t use a connected component unless it is nested inside of a `<Provider>` .
+Normally, you can’t use a connected component unless it is nested inside of a `<Provider>`.

-Note: If you really need to, you can manually pass `store` as a prop to a connected component, but we only recommend to do this for stubbing `store` in unit tests, or in non-fully-React codebases.
-Normally, you should just use `<Provider>`.

 ### Props